tranoo/tranoo-swap-docs-public/docs/user-guide.md

 All data doesn't leave your device except for:

   1. Transactions that are sent to ChangeNOW.io API.
 See their privacy policies.
-  2. See Telegram privacy policies and <a href="https://github.com/Telegram-Mini-Apps/analytics/">Telegram Webapps Analytics</a> privacy policies.
+  2. See <a href="https://telegram.org/">Telegram</a> privacy policies and <a href="https://github.com/Telegram-Mini-Apps/analytics/">Telegram Webapps Analytics</a> privacy policies.

 We reserve the right to change this Data Privacy Policy without notice.